 Langston Hughes had a five-decade career in which he wrote short stories, poems, plays, books for children, as well as newspaper columns, and novels.
-He is considered today as one of the, if not the, most important writer of the Harlem Renaissance.
+He is considered today as one of the, if not the, most important writer of the Harlem Renaissance, one of the most influential American poets and predecessors for modern black poets.

 About Langston Hughes